MicrosoftDocs/fabric-docs/docs/database/mirrored-database/azure-cosmos-db-tutorial.md

 no-loc: [Copilot]
 ---

-# Tutorial: Configure Microsoft Fabric mirrored databases from Azure Cosmos DB (Preview)
+# Tutorial: Configure Microsoft Fabric mirrored database for Azure Cosmos DB (Preview)

-In this tutorial, you configure a Fabric mirrored database from an Azure Cosmos DB for NoSQL account.
+In this tutorial, you configure a Fabric mirrored database from an existing Azure Cosmos DB for NoSQL account.

+Mirorring incrementally replicates Azure Cosmos DB data into Fabric OneLake in near real-time, without impacting the performance of transactional workloads or consuming Request Units (RUs).
+You can build Power BI reports directly on the data in OneLake, using DirectLake mode.
+You can run ad-hoc queries in SQL or Spark, build data models using notebooks and leverage built-in Copilot and advanced AI capabilities in Fabric to analyze the data.

 > [!IMPORTANT]
 > Mirroring for Azure Cosmos DB is currently in [preview](../../get-started/preview.md).
 Production workloads aren't supported during preview.
 Currently, only Azure Cosmos DB for NoSQL accounts are supported.